-To meet our short and long term liquidity needs, we currently expect to use existing cash balances and the growth of our revenue generating activities, and a variety of other means that could include, but not be limited to, the use of our current equity line, which as of March 31, 2013, the remaining amount available to the Company under the Purchase Agreement was \$13.9 million, potential additional warrant exercises, option exercises, issuances of other debt or equity securities in public or private financings, and/or sale of assets.
+To meet our short and long term liquidity needs, we currently expect to use existing cash balances, our revenue generating activities, and a variety of other means.
+Those other means include the use of our current equity line of credit with Aspire, which as of June 30, 2013, had a remaining amount available to the Company of \$12.9 million.
+Other sources of liquidity could include potential additional warrant exercises, option exercises, issuances of other debt or equity securities in public or private financings, and/or sale of assets.
 In addition, we will continue to seek as appropriate grants for scientific and clinical studies from the National Institutes of Health, Department of Defense, and other governmental agencies and foundations, but there can be no assurance that we will be successful in qualifying for or obtaining such grants.
 Our history of operating losses and liquidity challenges, may make it difficult for us to raise capital on acceptable terms or at all.
 The demand for the equity and debt of small cap biopharmaceutical companies like ours is dependent upon many factors, including the general state of the financial markets.
 During times of extreme market volatility, capital may not be available on favorable terms, if at all.
 Our inability to obtain such additional capital could materially and adversely affect our business operations.